Deltares/hydromt/docs/dev/plugin-quickstart.rst

   integer and float, boolean, None, list and dict types.
 This requirement makes it possible to expose these methods and their arguments via the hydromt configuration in YAML format.
 - Data is exposed to each model method through the ``Model.data_catalog`` attribute which is an instance of the :py:class:`hydromt.DataCatalog`.
-Data of :ref:`supported data types <data_types>` is provided to model methods by arguments which end with ``_fn`` (short for filename) which refer to a source in the data catalog based on the source name or a file based on the (relative) path to the file.
 Within a model method the data is read by calling any ``DataCatalog.get_<data_type>`` method which work for both source and file names.
 - The region and res (resolution) arguments used in the command line build and clip methods are passed to the model method referred in the internal *_CLI_ARGS* model constant, which by default in the Model class, is the setup_basemaps method for both arguments.
 This is typically the first model method which should be called when building a model or your base / region setup method.